Ellis Act Evictions

 To Re-Rent At Same Rent

 Within 30 days of vacating, tenants are required to notify the landlord of their current address and their wish to re-occupy the unit at the same rent, if it is rented again.
-Tenants should also notify the landlord and landlord's attorney.
-The Rent Board will also provide tenants with a form to fill out and the Rent Board will maintain a registry of tenants who wish to return, their current addresses, etc.
+Tenants should notify the landlord and the landlord's attorney.
+The Rent Board will also provide tenants with a form to fill out and maintain a registry of tenants who wish to return including their current addresses, etc.

 SF Tenants Union is supported only by your memberships and donations.

 If you find information on this website useful, or if you want to